 The District has budgeted for several non-cash expenses that will provide more cash than the budgeted net income.
-The 2023 large budgeted non-cash expenses are depreciation expense for \$433,000 and amortization of pre-paid sewer service fees (paid to the treatment plant) of \$180,000.
+The 2024 large budgeted non-cash expenses are depreciation expense for \$425,000 and amortization expense (included in Sewage Treatment Expenses) of pre-paid sewer service fees (paid to the treatment plant) of \$180,000.